saxik13/multiphase-dq-toolkit-ansys/README.md

 ## Usage

-The Toolkit itselv is locat in `src/` directory.
+The Toolkit itself is located in `src/` directory.
 The Toolkit is prepared as a one-click solution, where everything is operated via a single file `user_input.py`.

 1. Define machine parameters in `user_input.py`